THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

-You are not going to find an email marketing service with a free auto responder series.
+You are not going to find an email marketing service with a free autoresponder series.
 This will cost although it is minimal when you are starting out.

 4. How do I choose which marketing plan for which blog post?

 Just remember that you don’t just want to market them once, you want to ensure that you keep marketing your content to its target audience.

 5. What are some of the pitfalls which may prevent success?

-My biggest frustration when other bloggers talk to me about how I am lucky to be making decent money when they are not is when I see them putting no real thought into how they will market their content.
+My biggest frustration when other bloggers talk to me about how I am “lucky” to be making decent money when they are not is when I see them putting no real thought into how they will market their content.

-It is much smarter to write less blog posts, but do a better job of marketing them, than write many and have no one read them after the first week.
+It is much smarter to write fewer blog posts, but do a better job of marketing them, than write many and have no one read them after the first week.

-The other big pitfall is sponsored articles whether that’s a sponsored post or a review, like sponsored travel.
-The articles that need to be produced from these activities do not always lend themselves to good article marketing and is one of many reasons why I would recommend bloggers looking to make their blog into a business be careful about what they take on in this area.
+The other big pitfall is sponsored articles and whether that’s a sponsored post or a review, like sponsored travel.
+The articles that need to be produced from these activities do not always lend themselves to good marketing and is one of many reasons why I would recommend bloggers looking to make their blog into a business be careful about what they take on in this area.